U2C9727A4/mfslib/README.md

 # mfslib
-A MFSv1 compatible library for generic microcontrollers.
+A MFSv1 compatible library for generic microcontrollers, designed to run on any MCU with WiFi capabilities.